kait-al/Microbiome_SOPs/Wet_Lab_SOPs/1_Prepare_primer_index_plates.md

 ## Before you start:
 * sterilize the BSC and automated pipettor cabinet with UV/HEPA & RNAzap
 * use a fresh lab coat and gloves
-* use pipettes designated for only PCR and filter tips
+* use pipettes designated for only PCR and PCR-grade filter tips

 ## 1. Order primers